- Types of Testosterone Tests

 Lab Testosterone Test

-With a lab testosterone test, physicians will typically schedule patients for an appointment to have their blood drawn and sent off to a lab.
-Since your testosterone levels are typically the highest in the morning, these tests are usually administered between the hours of 7-10 am.
-Once you get to your physician’s office or assigned lab for testing, a healthcare professional will then use a small needle to draw a blood sample from your arm.
-After the sample is collected into a test tube, it is then sent off to the lab technicians for testing.
+With a laboratory testosterone test, patients will typically schedule patients for an appointment with the lab to have their blood drawn.
+A healthcare professional will then use a small needle to draw a blood sample from your arm.
+After the sample is collected into a test tube, it is then processed by to the lab technicians for testing.

 What Are Testosterone Tests Used For?

-Testosterone tests are typically used in conjunction with other types of diagnostic testing to help your physician determine if your testosterone levels have exceeded or declined past the normal parameters for your age and pinpoint the cause of the abnormality.
-Testing is also typically used to help monitor a patient’s testosterone levels when they are undergoing treatment that may affect their testosterone, such as testosterone therapy.
+Testosterone tests are typically used in conjunction with other types of diagnostic testing to help your physician determine if your testosterone levels qualify you for testosterone optimisation.
+Testing is also typically used to help monitor a patient’s testosterone levels when they are undergoing to ensure optimal testosterone levels during therapy.

 Indications for Checking Testosterone Levels

 There are several reasons why you may need to check your testosterone levels.
-However, in most cases, testosterone tests are used for aging men who suffer from low testosterone due to thyroid issues, chronic illnesses, or testicular complications.
+However, in most cases, testosterone tests are used for aging men who suffer from low testosterone.
 Your physician will typically request a testosterone test when you’re exhibiting low testosterone symptoms such as:

 - Decreased muscle mass